ProbabilisticWorld/CovidLabs/README.md

 For this class, my labs are more open-ended, requiring the students design their own experiments.
 This is how I structure my Phys 25x labs even when we're not forced to do labs remotely.
 I have more information on that [here][CYOALabs].

 * [Gas Properties][gasprop] (docx)
 	* Adapted from the lab posted by Andrew Young to the AAPT-CPTYC [shared labs][AAPTsharedlabs] page.
+I don't know the license Dr. Young's lab is released under, so it may not fall under the creative commons license listed below.
 	* Uses the [Gas Properties PhET][PhETgas]
 * [Specific heat][specheat] (docx)
 	* Uses a [simulation][specheatsim] from [William J. Vining][vining] in the chemistry department of SUNY Oneonta